 Blazing hot sun, skin salty.
 A single bead of sweat traveled down the length of my spine depositing on my bathing suit bottom as we waited patiently for our names to be called.
 The space, too tiny for any actual tables and chairs, had only outdoor room for four picnic tables and umbrellas but it was wondrous.
 Unpretentious and mellow with Caribbean music playing in the background, I decided Key West Tacos was going to be my new favorite taco place without having even tried the tacos.
 I forgot to mention they were BYO so that probably added to the charm, but no matter, the food arrived.

 I found wild caught tilapia at my local store and went with that for this recipe.
-But again the you can play around.
-Also you can choose to keep everything in a bowl but if you're not paleo or whole 30, feel free to get some quality corn tacos.
+But again the you can play around with the fish of your choosing.
+Also you can choose to keep everything in a bowl but if you're not paleo or whole 30, feel free to get some quality cassava tacos.

 paleo fish taco bowl with mango salsa